jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/12 - Nice to Meet You, Luke Skywalker.md

 # Nice to Meet You, Luke Skywalker

-I don't know you.
-Not personally anyway.
 You could be a book worm or a gear head.
-A cook or an mechanic.
-But if you're middle class, I know you pretty well.
+A cook or a mechanic.
+A trekie or Star Wars fan boy.
+Everyone has different hobbies and interests.
+Whatever yours are, as long as your happy to be middle class, you're a potential hero.

-I'm middle class.
-I was a cleaner, drywaller, a movie theater usher, a projectionist, a bunch of factories and warehouses, an account manager, a claims adjuster.
-I was happily one of those co-workers you sometimes forget about because they just do their job.
+I'm happily born and raised middle class.
+I'd much rather live in a rich society than a rich household.
+That's why, although I studied at the University of Toronto, I learned far more while working on the frontline.
+I've been a cleaner, drywaller, a movie theater usher, a projectionist, a bunch of factories and warehouses, an account manager, a claims adjuster.
+I was kept on the frontine by a nagging stutter that made me too shy to leave the trenches.
+I was one of those co-workers you sometimes forget about because they just do their job.

-So I know today the middle class are extras, being overseen by Darth Blockbusters.
-To change the world, we have to skip the political rallies, and start solving problems on the frontline with the best tools possible.
-Millions of problems, solved not by presidents or executives, but by the person feeling the pain on the frontline.
+To move human evolution forward, extras need to skip the political rallies, and earn the freedom to solve frontline problems with the best tools possible.
+Presidents or executives can't do this, only the person feeling the pain on the frontline.

-That means you, and everyone, in the middle class are the heroes of Techvolution.
+That means you, and everyone in the middle class, are the only ones who can make Techvolution.

-And that's poetic.
-All real heroes are regular people who rise to the occasion.
-Luke Skywalker, Neo, and Cinderella were regular people, suffering under evil antagonists, until the story needs them to step up, take charge and win their, and everyone's, freedom.
+It's not suprising.
+Luke Skywalker, Neo, and Cinderella were regular people, suffering under evil antagonists, until the story needs them to step up and win everyone's freedom.

-You are Luke Skywalker, Neo, and Cinderella.
-I'm merely Obi-Wan, Morpheus, and the fairy godmother.
-The one who will teach you how to use lightsabres, change the matrix, get into the ball.
-My success is your greatness.
-Techvolution is only made real through you.
+I'm merely a guide.
+Like Obi-Wan Kenobi, Morpheus, or the fairy godmother.
+The one who teaches the hero the tools he needs to defeat the villian.

 So it's time to leave the farm young Skywalker, and join the rebellion.

+What is the rebellion.
+It's definitely not rallies, marches or protests.
+It's a rebellion of the mind, to change the ruling philosophy, so middle class heroes write their own rules using the philosophy of Techvolution.

+In fact, you know how movies have plot device, something everyone chases like the Death Star's secret plans.
+Ours will be a blank rule book, and our job will be to fill it with new rules.